short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 == Description ==

-**A freemium easy to use, comprehensive, stable and frequently updated image compression plugin supported by the friendly team that created it.  :)**
+**A freemium, easy to use, comprehensive, stable and frequently updated image compression plugin supported by the friendly team that created it.  :)**

-Increase your website's SEO ranking, number of visitors and ultimately your sales by optimizing any image or PDF document on your website.
+Increase your website's SEO ranking, number of visitors and ultimately your sales by optimising any image or PDF document on your website.
 ShortPixel is an easy to use, lightweight, install-and-forget-about-it <a href="https://shortpixel.com" target="_blank">image optimization</a> plugin that can compress all your past images and PDF documents with a single click.
 New images are automatically resized/rescaled and optimized on the fly, in the background.
 It's also compatible with any gallery, slider or ecommerce plugin.

 **Ready for a quick DEMO?
 Test <a href="https://wpsandbox.net/" target="_blank">here</a> or <a href="https://sandboxwordpress.com/?htmldata=https://shortpixel.com/sp.html&slug=shortpixel-image-optimiser&redirect=plugins.php&title=Test%20SHORTPIXEL%20Now!&ga=UA-55918546-1" target="_blank">here</a>.**